 - Parents should have fun with their children and allow them to color outside the lines to foster a flexible mindset.

 We learn when we experiment, and during early childhood exploring new environments and having a chance to understand them is key to learning.
 When you are a parent, you are responsible for your little one’s safety and sometimes you may forget you are also responsible for their learning.
 If a child stays curious, they will continue to explore and discover the world around them.
 This positive cycle of learning is fueled by curiosity and the pleasure that comes from discovery and mastery.
 In early stages, this is so important that we need to help our children discover everything around them!

 However, at times, you might find yourself restricting your child’s learning without even noticing it.
 Maybe because they are making a mess that will be very hard to clean up or perhaps because you feel a little apprehensive when they are on the loose.

-How to stop yourself from restricting her?
+How to stop yourself from restricting them?

 - Avoid words like “don’t”, “no”, and “stop!”.
-Instead try using words like “careful” or just a simple “move to the right”.
+Instead, try using words like “careful” or just a simple “move to the right”.

 - Try not to forbid.

-How to help her explore?
+How to help them explore?